-A good pub is like a beloved best friend.
+What does ‘substantial’ even mean anymore?
+We’re not sure anyone knows, but we do know that a good pub is like a beloved best friend.
 They’re always there for you.
 You still like them even when they’re a bit smelly.
-And they’ll never judge you for getting completely smashed or wearing your ‘workout clothes’ for an entire weekend.
-That’s why we love them, even though most of them have some pretty mediocre food.
-But not these pubs.
+And they’ll never judge you for getting completely smashed or wearing your ‘comfy clothes’ for an entire weekend.
+That’s why we love them.
 From an 18th century Soho spot serving terrine, to excellent Thai food at a Paddington boozer, these are the pubs where you’re guaranteed a great meal.

 The Guinea Grill is a tiny pub on Bruton Place in Mayfair, and perhaps owing to its size or the fact that it’s a bit out of the way, it doesn’t often attract huge crowds like other Mayfair pubs do.
 People do come out of their way for the food here though.
 They serve a limited menu of pie and oysters in the bar, as well as sandwiches for lunch, but if you’re looking for somewhere more spacious, you should head to the very old-fashioned and sedate restaurant in the back.
 Pies and oysters are still on the menu, but what you really want to get involved in are their excellent - but pricey - steaks.